redox-os/book/src/device-drivers.md

 However, there are a few quirks when it comes to drivers.

 Redox uses "recipes" to provide instructions on how to build applications and services.
-A recipe is script that tells the build system how to fetch, compile and package the drivers.
+A recipe is a script that tells the build system how to fetch, compile and package the drivers.
 Drivers are built in two groups, with slightly different recipes.
 First, the critical drivers are built using the